fioriang/owb_vol2/README.md

 #### Robustness checks of different input data
 This is included in section "Robustness Check for CT, VT" of xy_new_data_all.R
 #### Monte Carlo estimates
 Basically we re-run the full analysis 100 times for the five different placebo seeds.
+(There is one such section in xy_new_data_all.R and one in xy_new_data_all_new_states.R.)